benansell/elm-webpack-seed/README.md

 |vendor | vendor js/css changes | 3rd party dependencies                        |
 |init   | any js/css change     | initial chunk and details of all other chunks |

 Note: The other hashed files in the output directory are the font files for fontawesome that are automatically bundled by webpack.

 ## Directory Layout
 ```
 dist/                        --> output for deployment - See Production section
 elm-package.json             --> definition of the elm required packages
 elm-stuff/                   --> elm installed packages
 node_modules/                --> npm installed modules
 package.json                 --> definition of the npm required packages
 src/                         --> source code directory
-    app.js               --> app specific js added into the index.html file by webpack html loader
+    app.js                   --> app specific js added into the index.html file by webpack
     assets/                  --> application specific assets
     index.tpl.html           --> template html file used by webpack to create index.html
+    LogoAnimation.elm        --> example content that animates the elm logo
+    LogoAnimationCss.elm     --> example content specific css
     Main.elm                 --> example basic elm application with a hero layout
+    ShapePath.elm            --> example code used in the animation
-    SharedCss.elm        --> example css rules
+    SharedCss.elm            --> example shared css rules
     Stylesheets.elm          --> Used by elm-css to generate the css
     vendor.js                --> 3rd party dependencies, such as fontawesome
+tests/                       --> test code directory
+    elm-package.json         --> definition of the elm required packages for app & testing
+    elm-stuff/               --> elm installed packages for app & testing
+    index.html               --> html file used to display the TDD test results
+    LogoAnimationTests.elm   --> example tests
+    ShapePathTests.elm       --> example tests
+    test-app.js              --> test specific js used for TDD testing
+    TestRunnerConsole.elm    --> harness for running the tests in the console
+    TestRunnerHtml.elm       --> harness for running the tests in the browser
+    Tests.elm                --> defines which tests are run by the test runners
-webpack.config.js        --> webpack configuration
+webpack.config.js            --> webpack configuration - dev, TDD, production
 ```